[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 Interdisciplinary general education

 The policy provides a comprehensive, interdisciplinary, and broad-based college education with flexible study plans, more choices in choosing subjects, including a focus on vocational education, and more flexibility to enter and leave the course with an accredited degree.
 Undergraduates will now have the option to choose the number of years according to their requirements ranging from 1 to 4 years with the appropriate degree.
-For example, a Certificate after 1 year, Advanced Diploma after 2 years, a License after 3 years, Research License after 4 years.
+For example, a Certificate after 1 year, an Advanced Diploma after 2 years, a License after 3 years, a Research License after 4 years.

 Regulations or Systems